liuggio/docker-workshop-orchestration/4-your-image.md

-3 - Let's create and use your image
+Cap.
+4 - Let's create and use your image
 -----------------------------------

     docker images